 Upon payment, you will be provided a Manuscript Submission Code, and will be prompted to enter this information when uploading your files to our peer-review system.
 Please note: Securing a token does not automatically create an account in our peer-review system.
 If you do not already have an account, you will be asked to create one before you can begin your submission.

 Submissions do not need to be completed at once.
 Submitting authors/agents may begin the submission process, save their work, and return to the site to complete the upload(s) at a later time.
 There is no limit on the number of times one can save their work and subsequently resume the submission.
 Doing so will not incur additional charges.

 Click here to submit your paper via our fast and user-friendly electronic submission system.

-Submission fees/codes are NOT required for revisions to papers submitted prior to April 1, 2013.
-To upload a revision of a paper, the submitting author must log in to their Author Center and click on the “Revised Manuscripts in Draft” link.
-The paper will appear there, and the submitting author will be able to proceed without paying a submission fee or entering a submission code.
+Processing charges and submission codes are NOT required for revisions to previously submitted papers.
+To upload a revision of a paper, the submitting author should log in to their Author Center at http://mc.manuscriptcentral.com/medicinalfood and click on “Revised Manuscripts in Draft.”
+The paper will appear in this area, and the submitting author will be able to upload revised files without paying any charges or entering a submission code.